Otford Chalk Pit | Sevenoaks District Council

 Otford Chalk Pit

-We regret that former Chalk Pit in Otford, including the entrance in Pilgrims Way East, will be closed to the public after an independent survey found large underground cavities throughout the site posing a danger to life.
+We regret that former Chalk Pit in Otford, including the entrance in Pilgrims Way East, is closed to the public after an independent survey found large underground cavities throughout the site posing a danger to life.

 In recent years, sink holes have appeared.
 As a safety precaution, we partially closed the site in September 2023 and brought in an independent surveyor to investigate the cause and extent of the problem using ground-penetrating radar.